cabrerac/elm-client/README.md

-# Explainable Learning Models
+# Explainable Learning Models - Client

-This project builds a system that parametrises learning models using a Data-Oriented Architecture.
-The system offers an interface where users can ask why a given parameter was selected for a lerning model (i.e., explainability).
-Such question/answering interface relies on LLMs.
+This project builds a client for the Explainable Learning Models system.
+This system parametrises learning models using a Data-Oriented Architecture.
+The system also offers a question/answering interface where users can ask about the parametrisation process of the learning model using natural language.